 Agricultural Policy Advisory Committee

 The Agricultural Policy Advisory Committee includes five members, with one member appointed to represent each of the five Board of Supervisor districts.
-The Agricultural Policy Advisory Committee provided recommendations to the Planning Commission and Board of Supervisors on the 2040 General Plan Update project.
+The Agricultural Policy Advisory Committee provided recommendations to the Planning Commission and Board of Supervisors on the 2040 General Plan Update Project.
+Additional details are available on the Agricultural Policy Advisory Committee webpage.

 Municipal Advisory Councils and Piru Neighborhood Council